Information Technology (IT)

 IT 3100.
 Systems Design and Administration.
 3 Hours.

 Required of Computer and Information Technology majors and students with an emphasis in Information Technology.
 Covers system administration topics for managing Internet facing services, including DNS, SMTP, and HTTP.
 Students will install, configure, and test services in a server environment. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Perform a system installation.
 2. Perform user and filesystem administration.
 3. Perform configuration of DNS, web, email and database services.
 4. Utilize best practice security principles by securing various services.
 Course fee required.
 Prerequisites: CS 1400 (Grade C or higher) AND IT 2400 (Grade C or higher) AND IT 1100 (Grade C or higher) AND IT 1500 (Grade C or higher); OR IT 1100 (Grade C or higher) AND IT 1500 (Grade C or higher) AND CS 3150 (Grade C or higher).
-FA.
+FA,SP.

 IT 3110.
 System Automation.
 3 Hours.